elay-wdev/top-landing-page-/README.md

 # top-landing-page

-a simple landing page for the odin project
+This is a simple landing page for the odin project test!

-Skills : HTML/CSS, FLexbox
+	Skills :

+	HTML
+	CSS
+	FLexbox

+	made with love.